Ginotuch/simplefileserver/README.md

 * Only supports Linux (works on WSL).

 ## Todo
-* Do actual web design.
+* Do actual web design
+* Switch from http authentication to something better
+* Implement database for login details storage
+* Make temporary links persistent (using database)
+* User uploads, most likely uploading as zip to avoid issues